richardphotolab/API-Order-docs/endpoints/create.md

 ```
 <a id="warning-errorMessages"></a>
 > :fire: **NOTE**<br>
 > Error messages will vary and are _intended_ for human consumption.
-Therefore, they should _not_ be used programmatically.<br>
+Therefore, they should _not_ be used programmatically.
-> Always check the `accepted` value for each order to know if it succeeded.
+Always check the `accepted` value for each order to know if it succeeded.

 > :warning: **WARNING**<br>
 > All responses which are not system errors are returned with a `200` status code.
-This includes responses to requests<br/>
+This includes responses to requests
-> where _no orders_ were accepted.
+where _no orders_ were accepted.
 Always check the `accepted` value for each order to know if it succeeded.